SoftwareEngineeringToolDemos/ICSE-2011-JavAdaptor/build-vm/README.md

 ## Build your own Virtual Machine

-### Here's how you can spin up a Virtual Machine for JavAdaptor from scratch :
+### Here's how you can spin up a Virtual Machine for JavAdaptor :

 1. Install [vagrant] (https://www.vagrantup.com/downloads.html) and [virtualbox] (https://www.virtualbox.org/wiki/Downloads) (preferrably latest versions) on host machine.
 2. Download the [Vagrantfile] () from [build-vm] () folder to the folder on your machine where you want to install the VM.